ulcuber/blessed/README.md

 - __cursor__ - Can be `line`, `underline`, and `block`.
 - __terminal__ - Terminal name (Default: `xterm`).
 - __env__ - Object for process env.
+- __filter__ - callback that receives data and should return filtered data.
 - Other options similar to term.js'.

 ##### Properties: